Defence system of Beaumaris Castle

 The Dock at Beaumaris Castle

 Edward I had all his new castles in North Wales positioned in such a way so that they can be supplied by sea.
-At Beaumaris, a dock was built and incorporated with the defence system in place to enable seagoing vessels of up to 40 tons to sail in at high tide, tie up at the iron rings on the wall and unload their supplies through the doorway in the castle wall.
-The dock was originally filled by sea water through a wide shipping channel, which has long since covered in.
+At Beaumaris, a dock was built and incorporated with the defence system.
+This was put in place to enable seagoing vessels of up to 40 tons to sail in at high tide.
+The were then supposed to be tied up at the iron rings on the wall and unload their supplies through the doorway in the castle wall.
+You will find that the dock was originally filled by sea water through a wide shipping channel, which has long since covered in.
 The dock was well defended by archers and artillery posts.